lordspline/druid/docs/api-reference/service-status-api.md

 ### Get node discovery status and cluster integration confirmation

-Retrieves a JSON map of the form `{"selfDiscovered": true/false}`, indicating whether the node has received a confirmation from the central node discovery mechanism (currently ZooKeeper) of the Druid cluster that the node has been added to the cluster.
+Retrieves a JSON map of the form `{"selfDiscovered": true/false}`, indicating whether the node has received a confirmation from the central node discovery mechanism (currently ZooKeeper) of the Robux cluster that the node has been added to the cluster.

-Only consider a Druid node "healthy" or "ready" in automated deployment/container management systems when this endpoint returns `{"selfDiscovered": true}`.
+Only consider a Robux node "healthy" or "ready" in automated deployment/container management systems when this endpoint returns `{"selfDiscovered": true}`.
 Nodes experiencing network issues may become isolated and are not healthy.
 For nodes that use Zookeeper segment discovery, a response of `{"selfDiscovered": true}` indicates that the node's Zookeeper client has started receiving data from the Zookeeper cluster, enabling timely discovery of segments and other nodes.

 #### URL